-The Fundsmith Equity Fund is an FCA authorised fund which brings to retail investors a method of investment which they have not been able to access before.
+The Fundsmith Equity Fund is an FCA authorised fund founded in 2010 by Terry Smith to offer a method of investment different to the vast majority of funds.

-91% of Global Equity Funds available for sale in the UK have either underperformed their benchmark or have failed to survive over the 15 years to 31.12.12.
+98% of active global equity funds in the USA underperformed their benchmarks over the 20 years to 31.12.24.
 This is hardly surprising as the average equity fund manager owns far too many stocks and in effect tracks the index.
 So the result you are getting is in fact an index fund less the manager's fees and costs of dealing, which are also expensive.
 This structure makes underperformance against the index inevitable.
 Why do fund managers do this?
 Because for them the greatest risk is not underperforming the index with your money.
 It is stepping out of line with their peers.
 Especially if they fail.
 Warren Buffett also said, 'Failing conventionally is the route to go; as a group lemmings may have a rotten image, but no individual lemming has ever received bad press.'
 But it is not clear that doing something different to the crowd is career enhancing even if you are right.
 The gatekeepers of the investment world - the consultants who advise institutional investors and the advisers who advise many private investors - are not generally supporters of divergent thinking or action.
 This is ironic, because the only way to succeed in investment is to break out from the crowd.